Philia

 Philia (/ˈfɪliə/; from Ancient Greek φιλία (philía)) is one of the four ancient Greek words for love, alongside storge, agape and eros.
-In Aristotle's Nicomachean Ethics, philia is usually translated as "friendship" or affection.
-The complete opposite is called a phobia.
+In Aristotle's Nicomachean Ethics, philia is commonly translated as friendship or affection.
+Its conceptual opposite is phobia, which denotes fear or aversion.

 Aristotle's view

 As Gerard Hughes points out, in Books VIII and IX of his Nicomachean Ethics Aristotle gives examples of philia including: